-30 years of designing optical systems for automotive, medical and general lighting: the experience of a life to create superior optical solutions.
+30 years of designing optical systems for automotive, medical, and general lighting — the experience of a lifetime dedicated to creating superior optical solutions.

 OPTICAL SYSTEMS DESIGN

-Area Luce is a company dealing with designing and producing optical components and systems targeted for the automotive, aerospace, medical and industrial sectors.
+Area Luce designs and manufactures optical components and systems for the automotive, aerospace, medical, and industrial sectors.

 MISSION